Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-The contents in Figure~\ref{fig:findings-summary} provide a starting point also for the second benefit.
-It also relates to the opportunities for both cross-validation and deeper insights \cite{fusch2018denzins,flick2018triangulation}, this time to the \emph{deeper insights} into the differences between the two possible futures that we studied.
+The content of Figure~\ref{fig:findings-summary} also anchors our discussion of the second benefit: alongside cross-checking, we gain opportunities for \emph{deeper insight} \cite{fusch2018denzins,flick2018triangulation}, in this case related most prominently to the deviations between the two possible futures studied.

-Comparisons of the findings between MyData and CorpoCapitalist futures demonstrate one possibility by which deeper insights may be gained.
-As can be expected from deeper insights, the analysis requires more theorising.
-Overall, in a nutshell, MyData future's findings suggest that participants felt that the work with AI was motivating.
-This was because they had freedom in evaluating news articles in any order, writing notes about their analyses to improve their skills, and because the performance tracking was geared to informing about personal development.
-Interaction was personally motivating and the participants related to it with a growth-oriented mindset.

-The findings from the CorpoCapitalist future, in contrast, suggest that its use was not as motivating personally, although many participants enjoyed its game-like user experience.
-In the absence of personal motivation factors, they justified its use from the wider positive impacts that their work as AI trainers and model contributors will have.
+Comparisons of findings between the MyData and CorpoCapitalist futures demonstrate one path to cultivating depth of insight.
+Overall, the MyData findings suggest that participants regarded the work with AI as motivating.
+A closer look at the reasons points to their freedom to evaluate news articles in any order; the availability of note-taking during their analyses, to enhance their skills; and the performance-tracking geared to informing about personal development.
+Interaction was personally motivating, and the participants engaged from a growth-oriented angle.
+The findings from the CorpoCapitalist future, in contrast, imply that its use was not as motivating personally, although many participants enjoyed its game-like user experience.
+In the absence of personal motivation factors, they justified its use in terms of potentially widespread positive impacts of their work as AI trainers and contributors to models.